nsoperations/Carthage/README.md

 ## Change Log

+### 0.36.2+nsoperations

+- Fixed bug where build would fail for frameworks where the framework name differs from the dependency name.

 ### 0.36.1+nsoperations

 - Fixed bug in determining the swift framework version if a non-default generated objective C header was configured for that framework.